virtual-labs/exp-potentiometric-titration-dei/experiment/theory.md

 potentiometer and the electrodes are dipped in the beaker.
 The prepared standard NaOH solution is filled in a burette and added in a small volume to the beaker.
 The value displayed on the potentiometer is noted after each addition.
-A graph is plotted by taking the volume of NaOH added along the x-axis and the corresponding voltage on the y-axis.
+A graph is plotted by taking the volume of NaOH added along the x-axis and the corresponding voltage on the y-axis.</p>
 <p>
 <img src="images/theory.png" alt="Figure1">

 </p>
-A sudden change in potential in the graph of Δ𝐸/Δ𝑉 against the volume of the titrating solution will reveal the equivalence point of the reaction.
+<p>A sudden change in potential in the graph of Δ𝐸/Δ𝑉 against the volume of the titrating solution
+will reveal the equivalence point of the reaction.</p>
-Potentiometric titration involves the measurement of E<sub>cell</sub> with the addition of titrant.
-The electromotive force of the cell can be represented as:- EMF of the cell,
+<p>Potentiometric titration involves the measurement of E<sub>cell</sub> with the addition of titrant.
+The
+electromotive force of the cell can be represented as:-</p>
+EMF of the cell,
 E<sub>cell</sub> = E<sub>cal</sub> - E<sub>Quinhydrone</sub>
 = 0.2422 – (0.699 – 0.0591 pH)